From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Some basic symmetries and tools

-\section{Some basic symmetries and tools}
+\chapter{Some basic symmetries and tools}

+The discrete Trail of Lost Pennies games are the object of study in this Part.
+Their analysis is organised around the $\Z$-indexed \abmnkpmacspace system from Definition~\ref{d.abmn}, which encodes equilibrium stakes and values.
+Central to our approach are structural features of this system, including the map $s:(0,\infty)\to(0,\infty)$ sending $\phi_0$ to $\phi_1$ introduced in Definition~\ref{d.scd}.

+The aim of this three-chapter Part is to develop a rigorous analytic framework for the discrete games and to relate their equilibria to solutions of \abmnkpmac.
+In the present chapter, we assemble the basic tools needed for this programme.
+In Chapter~\ref{c.abmnformfixed}, we show that $s$ acts as a shift on the $\phi$-sequence associated to any \abmnkpmacspace element by Definition~\ref{d.deltai}; we prove the explicit-form Theorem~\ref{t.defexplicit} for \abmnkpmac; and, by developing $s$-orbit asymptotics, we establish the fixed-parameter \abmnkpmacspace Theorem~\ref{t.abmn}.
+In Chapter~\ref{c.nashabmn}, we complete the picture by proving the Nash--\abmnmacspace equivalence Theorem~\ref{t.nashabmn}.

-We introduce several basic tools for analysing elements of \abmnkpmac.
-In consecutive subsections, a role-reversal symmetry is used to invert the map $s(\phi_0) =\phi_1$; the escape of forward and backward orbits of~$s$ is noted; the battlefield index of an element of \abmnkpmacspace is specified via the $s$-orbit; and a useful device for studying such elements, the Mina margin map, is defined.
-In a final subsection, we analyse Penny Forfeit, the one-step sub-game of \tlpkp.
+In this chapter, we focus on the foundational symmetries and constructions.
+In consecutive sections, we prove basic properties of $\phi_0$, $\phi_1$ and the resulting map $s(\phi_0) = \phi_1$ and describe the escape behaviour of forward and backward $s$-orbits; introduce a role-reversal symmetry that inverts $s$; define the battlefield index of an element of \abmnkpmacspace via its $s$-orbit; and introduce the Mina margin map, a key device for analysing equilibrium structure.
+In a final section, we analyse Penny Forfeit, the one-step sub-game of \tlpkp.